 I used my Basil Pesto with Lemon, but purchased pesto will also work just fine for this!

 Recipe created by Kalyn when she had leftover pesto in the fridge and some lovely fresh asparagus.

 Amount Per Serving: Calories: 106Total Fat: 8gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 4mgSodium: 676mgCarbohydrates: 6gFiber: 2gSugar: 2gProtein: 4g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Asparagus with Pesto is a perfect side dish for any low-carb, Keto, or low-glycemic diet and all phases of the original South Beach Diet.
 If you’re strictly following South Beach you might want a bit less pesto.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Side Dishes to find more recipes like this one.Use the Recipes by Diet Type Index to find more recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.